In matters of divorce, things can get a little complicated—who gets the house? Who gets the car? Who is responsible for paying off the credit card?

 - Joint Physical Custody.
 Both parents have the right to have their children for a certain amount of time that ensures frequent contact with them.

 There are many factors that go into the judge determining what the best situation would be, but their main goal is to make sure your child or children will be well taken care of and live in a stable environment.

 Fighting for custody of your children is not something you want to do without the help of an experienced child custody attorney in California.
 The stakes are too high to try to navigate the legal system alone!

-The Law Offices of Paul H. Nathan concentrate on family law in the San Francisco area; this includes divorce, child custody, child support, and spousal support.
+The Law Offices of Paul H. Nathan concentrate on family law in the Marin County area; this includes divorce, child custody, child support, and spousal support.
 Paul Nathan and his staff will fight hard to make sure you receive the custody and support you're hoping for.
 We would love to speak with you, so call us today at 415-341-1144 to schedule a consultation.